 15.1 Can I address a request directly to such an authority or private organisation in this Member State?

-In its role as the Central Authority under the aforementioned Council Regulation (EC) No 4/2009 of 18 December 2008, the Directorate-General of Justice Administration will provide the necessary support as described in the reply to the question ‘If I am in this Member State and the debtor has his/her residence in another country: Can I obtain the assistance of an authority or private organisation in this Member State?’
-Can I address a request directly to such an authority or private organisation in this Member State?
+In its role as the Central Authority under the aforementioned Council Regulation (EC) No 4/2009 of 18 December 2008, the Directorate-General of Justice Administration will provide the necessary support as described in the reply to question 14.1.

 If the maintenance creditor is in another Member State and wishes to request the application of one of the proceedings laid down in the Regulation, they must file the application with the central authority appointed by the Member State where they are based.
 This central authority, in turn, forwards the request to the Portuguese central authority who takes charge of passing it on to the competent national court, as appropriate.